PhilipGibbs/Lebesgue/README.md

 # Progress

 - [Cover](Cover.md) - aims to define the best possible cover
-- [Upper](Upper.md) - proof that the defined shape is a universal cover and therefore gives an upper bound
+- [Upper](Upper.md) - aims to prove that the defined shape is a universal cover and therefore gives an upper bound
+- [Lower](Upper.md) - aims to prove that the defined shape is a lower bound within the slanted Pal cover

 # References
 see [References](References.md)